Frederick Wilson (artist): Tiffany Studios and later career

 Wilson was among the most prominent and prolific designers at Tiffany Studios, and was the first in-house designer in the Ecclesiastical Department.
 He likely joined the firm sometime in 1893, and that same year exhibited one of his designs using Tiffany's name at the World's Columbian Exposition in Chicago, Illinois.
 Wilson was awarded a gold medal for work under his own name at the Exposition Universelle in Paris, France in 1900.

 In 1897, Wilson became Tiffany Studio's chief window designer.
 Two years later, in 1899, he was appointed the head of the Ecclesiastical Department.
 During this time he maintained his own studio in Briarcliff Manor, New York, and would often work there instead of at the Tiffany Studios factory in Corona, Queens.

-Wilson left Tiffany Studios in 1923.
+After 30 years and more than 500 windows designed and executed, Wilson left Tiffany Studios in 1923.
 He moved to Los Angeles to work for Judson Studios.
 There, he received commissions for his work across the state, including a commission from the Judson family themselves on the death of William Lees Judson, the founder of the College of Fine Arts of the University of Southern California and the father of Judson Studios founder, Walter Judson.

-Wilson's final commission was for a series of windows to be installed in Garrett Memorial Chapel in, Jerusalem, New York.
+Wilson's final commission was for a series of windows to be installed in Garrett Memorial Chapel in Jerusalem, New York.
 He completed the designs for the windows in 1931, but did not live to see their installation in 1932.

-Wilson passed away in March 1932 in Los Angeles.
+Wilson died in March 1932 in Los Angeles.